ehlesp/smallab-k8s-pve-guide/G906 - Appendix 06 ~ Handling VM or VM template volumes.md

 ## Installing the `libguestfs-tools` package

 The Proxmox VE web console only gives you a very limited range of actions, like creation or size enlargement, to perform over any VM's hard disks.
 Also, there's in your system the `qemu-img` command to manipulate these images, but it's also kind of limited.
-A much more powerful commands toolset for handling VM disk images is the one provided by the `libguestfs-tools` package.
+A much more powerful command toolkit for handling VM disk images is the one provided by the `libguestfs-tools` package.

 1. You don't have it installed in your Proxmox VE host, so open a shell in it and install the package with `apt`.